Interruption-Aware Cooperative Perception for V2X Communication-Aided Autonomous Driving: Introduction

-Cooperative perception is a promising remedy to address some of the above problems~\cite{ren2022collaborative}.
-With V2X communication, connected and autonomous vehicles (CAVs) and roadside units (RSUs) cooperate to achieve a highly accurate and robust perception of the environment.
+Cooperative perception is a promising remedy to address the above fundamental issues of individual perception~\cite{ren2022collaborative}.
+With Vehicle-to-everything (V2X) communication, connected and autonomous vehicles (CAVs) and roadside units (RSUs) share perception information, and cooperate to achieve a highly accurate and robust perception beyond the individual perception range and line of sight.
 It has been demonstrated that the application of cooperative perception to V2X communication-aided autonomous driving can increase perception accuracy and transportation safety~\cite{shan2020demonstrations,schiegg2020collective,10091215}.
 Recently, cooperative perception has attracted significant attention from the research community, AV technology development companies, and road operators.
-Some recent studies proposed cost effective and efficient cooperation strategies to achieve good perception performance for AVs~\cite{wang2020v2vnet, li2021learning, Where2comm22} while some other works leveraged cooperative perception to improve connected and automated vehicles systems and vehicle-roadside cooperation technologies, prompting better autonomous driving~\cite{kim2014multivehicle,arnold2020cooperative,yoon2021performance}.
+Some recent studies proposed cost-effective and efficient cooperation strategies to achieve good perception performance for AVs~\cite{wang2020v2vnet,li2021learning,Where2comm22} while some other works leveraged cooperative perception to improve connected and automated vehicles systems and vehicle-roadside cooperation technologies, prompting better autonomous driving~\cite{9735412,9497693,fang2024fedrsu}.